MatrixOrbital/EVE-School/README.md

 Written for an [**EVE2**](https://www.matrixorbital.com/ftdi-eve/eve-ft812) or [**EVE3**](https://www.matrixorbital.com/ftdi-eve/eve-bt815-bt816) or [**EVE4**](https://www.matrixorbital.com/ftdi-eve/eve-bt817-bt818) running on an Arduino UNO.

+This code will illustrate:
+* EVE initilization
+* Set colour
+* Draw blue dot
+* Write text
+* Displaying an image
 ------------------------------------------------------------------

 **Instructions:**

+The example is configured for a 4.3" display resistive touch, to change the display used edit:

+Eve2_81x.h --> // Panel specific setup parameters

+The settings work for EVE2, EVE3 and EVE4 displays.

 1. Download the zip file
 2. Rename the directory from EVE-School-master to EVE-School